 Care: Machine washable.
 Follow instructions on tag.

-Finlayson has produced the best quality in housewares, including textiles, kitchen and dining accessories and décor for nearly 200 years.
-Established in Tampere, Finland by James Finlayson in 1820, the company has developed international prestige due to consistent quality and desirable, cla...
+Finlayson has produced quality housewares including textiles, kitchen and dining accessories and décor for nearly 200 years.
+First established in Tampere, Finland by James Finlayson in 1820, the company keeps a strong presence in Finland where it continues to be an integral part of Finnish ...
 More Finlayson